Creating A Family Together

 One would think we are coming closer to equal rights, but then on the other side of things, we are seeing more hate laws being passed and hate crimes all over the world.
 Every time I think we’re going forward, I feel like we are also going backward.
 I mean yes, laws in the States and in some European countries are changing and helping gay and lesbian people have more rights, there’s movement for sure, but there are also people working towards taking those rights away.

 Luckily for us, we have not experienced any violence, and that’s still what makes us so lucky to live here in Toronto.
 We are thankful that we live here in Canada.
 We have all these rights and freedoms, and we make sure, on a daily basis, to use those rights and freedoms that we have.
 That being said we still have experienced homophobia here.

 This story was submitted to Love What Matters by BJ Barone and Frankie Nelson of Canada.
-Follow their journey on Instagram here and heere.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+You can follow their journey on Instagram.
+Join the Love What Matters family and subscribe to our newsletter.

 Do you know someone who could benefit from this story?
 Please SHARE on Facebook or Twitter.